Bed Loft Information

 Due to ceiling heights under 7'6", lofting in the following areas/buildings is strongly discouraged:

 Several buildings have bed frames that can be adjusted in height up to ~30".
-The loft specifications linked above and below DO NOT WORK for these room and these types of bed.Buildings with these bed types are:
+The loft specifications linked above and below DO NOT WORK for these rooms and these types of bed and will not accommodate a loft.

 Please visit Residence Area to view floor plans, room furnishing dimensions, and a room diagrams of a typical room.
 The most effective way to add additional height and storage to other bed frames is to purchase bed risers found at many retailers.
 If you are interested in constructing a loft bed in your University Park residence hall room, contact the appropriate Housing Office to ensure that your room can accommodate a bed loft.
 If you are able to have a loft in the room, please review the loft specifications (pdf) for guidelines and construction information.